VanMoof/account-financial-tools/account_move_line_drilldown/readme/USAGE.rst

-Go to Invoicing -> Reporting -> Management -> Journal Item Drilldown to browse journal items in the pseudo hierarchy that this module provides.
+Go to Invoicing -> Reporting -> Management -> Journal Item Drilldown to browse journal items across the first two levels of the account group hierarchy plus the account level.

 By default, you will get a pivot view with the three levels expanded: